seanmpuckett/sai/docs/Keywords.md

 ### SWITCH _statement_

-	switch [expr]
-	  case [expr] ( , [expr] ... )
+	switch [expr] ( as [trial ident] ) case [expr] ( , [expr] ... )
 	    [code]
 	  ( default
 	    [code] )

 Choose among alternatives based on expression equality.

-\<\>
+The expression under evaluation is available to all codepaths as **trial** (which can be renamed with the **as** clause).

+	switch from ~System.IO.Keypress as key
+	  case 'n', 'N'
+	    @Move 0,-1
+	  case 's', 'S'
+	    @Move 0,1
+	  case 'e', 'E'
+	    @Move 1,0
+	  case 'w', 'W'
+	    @Move -1,0
+	  case ' '
+	    @Jump
+	  case '?'
+	    @Help
+	  default
+	    @Emit 'Key [${key}] isn't used; type ? for help.'

 ### TASK _declaration_

 	[identifier] task ( as [parameters] ) / ( expects [parameters] )
 	  [code]

 	.. [task] ( as [parameters] ) / ( expects [parameters] )
 	  [code]

-Define a block of code as an object trait, or anonymous function.
+Define a block of code as an object trait or anonymous function.

 \<\>